Treaty of London (1839): Belgian neutrality

+According to the historian Christopher Clark, Britain's decision to go to war was heavily influenced by fears that if they did not help France resist a German invasion it could usher in a period of German hegemony in Western Europe.
+Clark points out that the British cabinet agreed in a meeting on 29 July 1914 that although Britain was a signatory to the Treaty of London, the terms of the treaty did not oblige the British to oppose a German invasion of Belgium with military force.
+However, according to Isabel V. Hull:

-Annika Mombauer wrote "Few historians would still maintain that the 'rape of Belgium' was the real motive for Britain's declaration of war on Germany".
-Instead, the role of Belgian neutrality is variously interpreted as an excuse used to mobilise public opinion, to provide embarrassed radicals in the cabinet with the justification for abandoning the principal (sic) of pacifism and thus staying in office, or – in the more conspiratorial versions – as cover for naked imperial interests".
+Annika Mombauer correctly sums up the current historiography: “Few historians would still maintain that the ‘rape of Belgium’ was the real motive for Britain’s declaration of war on Germany.”
+Instead, the role of Belgian neutrality is variously interpreted as an excuse to mobilize the public, to provide embarrassed radicals in the cabinet with a justification for abandoning their principled pacifism and thus for staying in office, or, in the more conspiratorial versions, to cover for naked imperial interests.
+Denigrating the importance of Belgian neutrality appeals particularly to those who believe that Britain should never have entered the war, or indeed that the war should never have been fought; the basis for this view is the belief that Imperial Germany was not a danger either to Britain’s security or to Europe’s.
+Significantly, specialists in German history do not generally share these views.

 Iron Rhine

 The Treaty of London also guaranteed Belgium the right of transit by rail or canal over Dutch territory as an outlet to the German Ruhr.
 This right was reaffirmed in a 24 May 2005 ruling of the Permanent Court of Arbitration in a dispute between Belgium and the Netherlands on the railway track.

 In 2004 Belgium requested a reopening of the Iron Rhine railway.
 This was the result of the increasing transport of goods between the port of Antwerp and the German Ruhr Area.
 As part of the European policy of modal shift on the increasing traffic of goods, transport over railway lines and waterways was now preferred over road transport.
 The Belgian request was based on the treaty of 1839, and the Iron Rhine Treaty of 1873.
 After a series of failed negotiations, the Belgian and Dutch governments agreed to take the issue to the Permanent Court of Arbitration and respect its ruling in the case.

 In a ruling of 24 May 2005, the court acknowledged both the Belgian rights under the cessation treaty of 1839 and the Dutch concerns for part of the Meinweg National Park nature reserve.
 The 1839 treaty still applied, the court found, giving Belgium the right to use and modernise the Iron Rhine.
 However, Belgium would be obliged to finance the modernisation of the line, while the Netherlands had to fund the repairs and maintenance of the route.
 Both countries were to share the costs of a tunnel beneath the nature reserve.